Automata Learning from Preference and Equivalence Queries: The Algorithm

-\subsubsection{Making a Concrete Hypothesis}
+\subsubsection{4.4 Making a Concrete Hypothesis}

-To obtain a classical reward machine, we must assign the variables concrete values.
-By passing the set of constraints $\mathcal{C}$ to a constraint solver, the learner finds a satisfying solution $\Lambda$, while subject to the global constraint requiring the value of each representative to be in $\Sigma^O$ (Figure \ref{fig:example}c).
+The learner finds a satisfying solution $\Lambda$ to the set of constraints $\mathcal{C}$, while subject to the global constraint requiring the value of each representative to be in $\Sigma^O$ (Figure \ref{fig:example}c).
 Thus, $\hat{L}$ becomes concrete.
 In particular, $\Lambda$ finds satisfying values for each member of $\mathcal{R}$, the set of equivalence class representatives.
 Since $\obstable$ is unified, we are guaranteed that $T$ maps from queried sequences to $\mathcal{R}$; hence $\Lambda[T(s\cdot \varepsilon)]$ is guaranteed to resolve to a concrete value as long as the teacher provides consistent preferences.